maduce/fosscad-host/README.md

 Note: If you already have a fosscad-repo, you can copy or move it to ~/fosscad-host/ instead of recloning it.

 Next you can edit ```~/fosscad-host/config.cfg``` if you desire.
 The default configs assume the fosscad-host folder is in ```~/``` so you can avoid changing the configs and move on to the next step if you followed the above instructions.
-To create the database and a zipped version of the repo (~/defcad-host/web/www/zippedlib/):
+The ```web``` folder in fosscad-host has a ```www``` folder in it.
+There is a very simple php website inside which should work if you write zippedlib directly to ``www```.
+You can edit the index.php if you would like to customize things or change the name of the folder containing all the zip files.
+To create the database and a zipped version of the repo (~/fosscad-host/web/www/zippedlib/):
 ```bash
 :~$ sh hostlib.sh --generate
 ```